 I decided to ask the BrightonSEO first-timers in our team for their thoughts on the event; here’s what they had to say:

 “As a first time attendee at BrightonSEO I was blown away by both the experience and the knowledge on offer.
 Each talk was unique and insightful; I left with an even greater passion for search marketing and will 100% be back for 2022!”

 “Excellent experience at BrightonSEO – I’ve had the pleasure to attend super-interesting talks from the SEO experts.
 As a newbie, it was amazing to meet people (in-person!!) from the search industry and discuss many topics. ”

-Yagmur Simsek, Senior SEO Analyst:
+Yagmur Simsek, SEO Strategist:

 “I left every session with new ideas and even insightful resources that could support me in my future projects and definitely be used in practice.
 The diversity of topics and speakers also motivated me to pitch for the next BrightonSEO event.
 It was a great pleasure to finally attend an in-person event after a long break, to exchange ideas with the participants and to meet with inspiring digital minds from the industry.”

 For those of us who had been before, it was still a new experience doing the event over the two-day format instead of the single-day event.
 And as a serial BrightonSEO speaker, it was a rare experience for me to actually just attend for a (welcome) change, being able to learn and socialise without the impending dread of getting on stage.

 The content was strong and varied as usual, with multiple topic tracks spread over the course of two days.
 There was everything from content strategy through to team wellbeing, meaning that talks were educational and inspirational; the perfect mix for the first in-person event after the worst of the global pandemic.

 We’ve gone ahead and curated a list of other blog posts that have covered some sessions and takeaways in more depth.
 You’re welcome!